shivengg87/java-core-deep-dive/src/com/javacdd/collections/maps/README.md

 ```
 2
 ```
-Why
+Why :

-Even though equals() is overridden, hashCode() is not.
+**Even though equals() is overridden, hashCode() is not.**
-As a result, logically equal objects can produce different hash values and end up in different buckets.
+- As a result, logically equal objects can produce different hash values and end up in different buckets.
 Since HashMap only calls equals() after keys land in the same bucket, these entries are treated as different keys.
 ---
 ```